Updated: Sep 25, 2021

 L. M. Montgomery is one of my favorite authors ever, and there are two Christmas stories from her books that I love.
 The best one is from Mistress Pat, the sequel to Pat of Silver Bush.
 A family farmhand gives Pat's mother a Jerusalem Cherry.
 Her mother is very pleased and touched, but their beloved Irish housekeeper, Judy, is horrified, believing that they're unlucky.
 Then just about everything goes wrong that possibly can.
 I think that the Pat books tie with the Emily books as my favorite Montgomery books.

 The last one is the opening chapter of Little Women.
-The four girls and their mother trying to help each other through a trying time, with their father away at the war.
+The four girls and their mother trying to help each other through a hard, sad time, with their father away at the war.
 Even though the girls are bickering at the start, it's still cheerful.

 No surprises here, just old, fairly predictable favorites.
 I would love to hear about any other books with good Christmases.